 Lighting:

-In the 2 cabin version, there are 4 reading lamps, 2 halogen light strips, and 11 ceiling lights.
+In the 2-cabin version, there are 4 reading lamps, 2 halogen strip lights, and 11 ceiling lights.

-In the 3 cabin version, there are 6 reading lamps, 2 halogen light strips, and 11 ceiling lights.
+In the 3-cabin version, there are 6 reading lamps, 2 halogen strip lights, and 11 ceiling lights.

 Stainless steel sink.

-Two-burner stove with grill - mounted on gimbal and equipped with a stainless steel guard for added safety.
+Two-burner stove with grill - mounted on a gimbal and equipped with stainless steel protection for increased safety.

 Storage under the sink.